 Prevention is better than cure

 First things first!
 As always, prevention is definitely better than cure.
 Progressive schools are therefore focussing on developing a life skills-based curriculum that instills children with 21st-century skills.
 Whether it is managing emotions, showing empathy, critical thinking, and more, these skills go a long way in preparing the child for the road ahead.
-Enough and more research has shown that when children are equipped with these skills, they are better placed to handle the curve balls that life throws at them.
+Enough and more research has shown that when children are equipped with these skills, they are better placed to handle the curveballs that life throws at them.
 Positive outcomes are seen in terms of children developing healthy identities, improved social skills, improved ability to handle emotional distress, and more.

 What also works in terms of prevention, is the development of a holistic curriculum that offers opportunities for students to be physically active, take short breaks, indulge their creative side, and more.
 Importantly, the New Education Policy (NEP) also focuses on not just cognitive development, but also building character and creating holistic and well-rounded individuals equipped with the key 21st-century skills.